big-start/New-music/README.md

  npm install
 ```

+# Create .env file with constants and api_key.
+Create this file in application root folder using example.env file

-# To start project run
+# To start project in development mode run
 ```
  npm run dev
 ```